Executions during the Irish Civil War: The first executions and reprisal executions

-On 7 December, Anti-Treaty IRA gunmen shot two TDs, Sean Hales and Pádraic Ó Máille, in Dublin as they were on their way to the Dáil.
+On 7 December, Anti-Treaty IRA gunmen shot two TDs, Seán Hales and Pádraic Ó Máille, in Dublin as they were on their way to the Dáil.
 Hales was killed and Ó Máille was badly wounded.
-After an emergency cabinet meeting, the Free State government decided on the retaliatory executions of four prominent Republicans.
-Accordingly, on 8 December 1922, the day after Hales' killing, four members of the IRA Army Executive, who had been in jail since the first week of the war – Rory O'Connor, Liam Mellows, Richard Barrett (a close friend of Sean Hales) and Joe McKelvey – were executed in revenge.
+After an emergency cabinet meeting, the Free State government decided to endorse measures the Army Council had decided to take.
+The government did not direct the Army Council.
+Accordingly, on 8 December 1922, the day after Hales' killing, four members of the IRA Army Executive, who had been in jail since the first week of the war – Rory O'Connor, Liam Mellows, Richard Barrett (a close friend of Seán Hales) and Joe McKelvey – were executed in a reprisal.
 O'Connor and Mellows particularly were revered heroes of the War of Independence.
-This was arguably an unlawful act, as the four Republicans had been captured before the Dáil passed the legislation authorising executions.
-It was also one of the most important Catholic feasts in the calendar, the Feast of the Immaculate Conception.
-Outside masses that morning, all over the country, leaflets were distributed with a poem by Pádraig de Brún" Rory and Liam and Dick and Joe / (Star of the Morning, Mary, come!) / Red is their hearts' blood, their souls like snow / (Mary Immaculate, guide them home!) / Their eyes are steady in face of death…
+These were unlawful executions (see Blythe above), carried out under martial law.
+It was also one of the most important Roman Catholic feasts in the calendar, the Feast of the Immaculate Conception.
+All over the country, leaflets were later distributed with a poem by Pádraig de Brún "Rory and Liam and Dick and Joe / (Star of the Morning, Mary, come!) / Red is their hearts' blood, their souls like snow / (Mary Immaculate, guide them home!) / Their eyes are steady in face of death…"

-Later on the same day the Dáil debated the executions and retrospectively approved them by a vote of 39-14.
+Later on 8 December the Dáil debated the executions and voted 39–14 in support of the action.
 One of the poignant aspects of the incident was that O'Connor and Kevin O'Higgins were formerly close friends, and O'Connor had been best man at O'Higgins' wedding just a few months previously.
 Historian Michael Hopkinson reports that Richard Mulcahy had pressed for the executions and that Kevin O'Higgins was the last member of cabinet to give his consent.

-Today, the executions are seen as unconstitutional even by the Fine Gael party, the inheritors of the Free State.
+Recently, the executions have been as "unconstitutional" by the Fine Gael party, the political successors of the 1922 Free State government.
+All executions during the civil war were "unconstitutional" because they were carried out under non-statutory martial law.

-Sean Hales was the only TD to be killed in the war.
-However, Republicans continued to burn the homes of elected representatives in reprisal for executions of their men.
+Republicans burned the homes of elected representatives in reprisal for executions of their men.
 On 10 December, the house of TD Seán McGarry was burned down, killing his seven-year-old son whom the attackers had not realised was inside.
 Homes of senators were among the 199 houses burned or destroyed by the IRA in the war.
 In February 1923, Kevin O'Higgins' elderly father was killed by Republicans at the family home in Stradbally, having attempted to snatch a gun from the leader of the group evicting him and his family.
 The house of the President of the Executive Council W. T. Cosgrave was burned.
 His uncle was killed during an armed raid on his shop, which does not appear to have been political.